NetworkFlux/CBuildTool/README.md

 ## Usage

-Once installed, you can create a new C project using the following command:
+Once installed, you can create a new C/C++ project using the following command:

 ```bash
 cbt
 ```

-You will be prompted to enter a project name, and a project with the aforementioned architecture will be generated, ready to go.
+You will be prompted to enter a project name and select your desired language, and a project with the aforementioned architecture will be generated, ready to go.

 Feel free to report any bugs or possible imporvements.